Frequently Asked Questions:

-I am a Registered Mental Health Counselor Intern with the State of Florida (No. IMH15530).
-This means that I have obtained prior training and experience to be considered competent to practice mental health counseling as I work toward licensure.
-I am trained in EMDR, ART, EFT, DBT, the Gottman Method, TRBI, and Expressive Arts.
-I am also a member of the Mental Health Counselors of Central Florida (MHCCF).
+I am a Licensed Mental Health Counselor with the State of Florida (No. MH19161).
+This means that I have the necessary training, experience, and qualifications to be considered competent to practice mental health counseling.
+I am a member of the Mental Health Counselors of Central Florida (MHCCF).

 I am originally from Orlando (yes, born and raised!) and have been interested in psychology for as long as I can remember.
 Relationships are the most important aspect of my life – this includes my relationship with God, as well as with family, friends, colleagues, and clients.
 After a long search for the right one, I am married to an exceptional man and we recently welcomed a baby boy to our family.
 We enjoy spending time outdoors together, along with our dogs, Suzy and Scrappy.

 Relationships have always been the most important aspect of my life.
 Through personal experience, I have learned how difficult it is to build healthy relationships – with others and with myself.
 I have also learned a lot about love as a result of relationships, and how much they can actually heal us.
 Relationships sometimes lead us to harmful choices and behaviors.
 We harm ourselves and others- and they harm us, too.
 I strongly desire to help individuals and couples heal from these harmful experiences, and to let go of any associated shame they might carry.
 I believe that it is possible for every single person to heal from past wounds so that he or she can live a full, loving, and present life.

 – What degrees do you hold?